Childhood amnesia: Fading memories

 Children can form memories at younger ages than adults can recall.
 While the efficiency of encoding and storage processes allows older children to remember more, younger children also have great memory capacity.
 Infants can remember the actions of sequences, the objects used to produce them, and the order in which the actions unfold, suggesting that they possess the precursors necessary for autobiographical memory.
-Children's recall is 50% accurate for events that happened before the age of two whereas adults remember near to nothing before that age.
-By age two, children can retrieve memories after several weeks, indicating that these memories could become relatively enduring and could explain why some people have memories from this young.
+Children's recall is 50% accurate for events that happened before the age of two whereas adults remember nearly nothing before that age.
+By age two, children can retrieve memories after several weeks, indicating that these memories could become relatively enduring and could explain why some people have memories from so early.
 Children also show an ability to nonverbally recall events that occurred before they had the vocabulary to describe them, whereas adults do not.
 Findings such as these prompted research into when and why people lose these previously accessible memories.

 Some suggest that as children age, they lose the ability to recall preverbal memories.
-One explanation for this maintains that after developing linguistic skills, memories that were not encoded verbally get lost within the mind.
-This theory also explains why many individuals' early memories are fragmented – the nonverbal components were lost.
-Contrary findings indicate that elementary aged children remember a greater amount of accurate details about events than they had reported at a younger age and that 6- to 9-year-old children tend to have verbally accessible memories from very early childhood.
-Research on animal models seems to indicate that childhood amnesia is not only due to the development of language or any other human proper faculty.
+One explanation for this is that a person develops linguistic skills, memories that were not encoded verbally are lost.
+This theory also explains why many early memories are fragmented: the nonverbal components were lost.
+Contrary findings indicate that elementary-aged children remember more accurate details about events than they had reported at a younger age and that 6- to 9-year-old children tend to have verbally accessible memories from very early childhood.
+Research on animal models seems to indicate that childhood amnesia is not only due to the development of language or any other human faculty.

 This increased ability for children to remember their early years does not start to fade until children reach double digits.
-By the age of eleven, children exhibit young adult levels of childhood amnesia.
-These findings may indicate that there is some aspect of the adolescent brain, or the neurobiological processes of adolescence, that prompts the development of childhood amnesia.
+By age 11, children exhibit young-adult levels of childhood amnesia.
+These findings may indicate that some aspect of the adolescent brain, or the neurobiological processes of adolescence, prompts the development of childhood amnesia.